Hermelin Brain Tumor Center: Our approach to care

 - What type of brain cancer do I have?

-- What stage is my cancer, and what are my treatment options?
+- What grade is the cancer, and what are my treatment options?

 - Do I need further tests?